 We have televangelists who boldly proclaim to millions that we are little gods.
-There is the name-it-and-claim it “prosperity” teachers who say that the crucifixion of Christ bought us health and wealth and that we need to claim what is rightfully ours.
+There is the name-it-and-claim it “prosperity” teachers who say that the crucifixion of Christ bought us health and wealth and we need to claim what is rightfully ours.
 We are taught that churches must change their appearance and message in order to attract unbelievers -- all the while compromising the gospel.
 The error of universalism, that all people will be saved, is creeping in little by little and gaining converts.
-The Scriptures are increasingly seen as a collection of good stories, suggestions by which we can gain wisdom rather than the inspired, authoritative Word of God (2 Tim.
+The Scriptures are increasingly seen as a collection of good stories, suggestions by which we can gain wisdom rather than the inspired, authoritative word of God (2 Tim.
 3:16).
-Jesus is not uplifted as the only way to salvation (John 14:6, Acts 4:12) but the “main way to God” and that if you are sincere, do good things, and seek God in your own way you, too, can make it to Heaven.
+Jesus is not uplifted as the only way to salvation (John 14:6; Acts 4:12), but the “main way to God” and that, if you are sincere, do good things, and seek God in your own way you too can make it to heaven.
 More and more churches are teaching that we maintain our salvation through doing good works (Isaiah 64:6).
 Homosexuality is increasingly seen as an alternative lifestyle instead of the sin against God that it really is (Rom.1:26-27).
-Some churches are advocating theistic evolution --the idea that God used evolution to get us here, thereby denying the reality of Adam and Eve and The Fall.
-Much of the literature sold in Christian bookstores promotes man-centered theology while reducing the majesty of God, turning Him into a cosmic “buddy” who is hip and cool, yet lacks the greatness of God’s Holy Character and sovereignty (i.e., The Shack).
-Christians seem more interested in following the super gentle, easy-to-follow, blonde-haired, blue-eyed, Caucasian surfer Jesus instead of the one that beckons us to pick up our crosses, follow Him, and seek the lost (Matt.
+Some churches are advocating theistic evolution - the idea that God used evolution to get us here – thereby denying the reality of Adam and Eve and The Fall.
+Much of the literature sold in Christian bookstores promotes man-centered theology while reducing the majesty of God, turning him into a cosmic “buddy” who is hip and cool, yet lacks the greatness of God’s Holy Character and sovereignty (i.e, The Shack).
+Christians seem more interested in following the super gentle, easy-to-follow, blonde haired, blue eyed, Caucasian surfer Jesus instead of the one that beckons us to pick up our crosses, follow him, and seek the lost (Matt.
 10:38).
-And, women pastors and elders are becoming more common despite the clear Biblical admonition to the contrary in 1 Tim.
+And, women pastors and elders are becoming more common despite the clear biblical admonition to the contrary in 1 Tim.
 2:12-13 and Titus 1:5-7.

-Yes, of course, there are many good pastors and churches out there that by God's grace preach and teach the truth and the totality of Scripture.
+Yes, of course, there are many good pastors and churches out there that, by God's grace, preach and teach the truth and the totality of Scripture.
 They do not shy away from the harder things of truth and teach the whole counsel of God (Acts 20:27), including God’s predestination (Eph.
-1:4, Rom.
+1:4; Rom.
 8:29) and election (Matt.
-24:22, Rom.
-8:33, 2 Thess.
+24:22; Rom.
+8:33; 2 Thess.
 2:13).
-They proclaim: that unless you believe Jesus is the great I AM that you will die in your sins (John 8:24), and Hell is a real place for those who do not receive Christ (Matt.
-25:46, Mark 3:29), and we are by nature children of wrath (Eph.
-2:3), and we are saved by grace through faith (Eph.
-2:8, Rom.
-4:1-5, 5:1), and you cannot come to Christ unless it has been granted to you from God the Father (John 6:65), and Jesus spoke in parables so that people would not be saved (Mark 4:10-12), and many more such Biblical truths that are not popular to mention.
+They proclaim that unless you believe Jesus is the great I AM, you will die in your sins (John 8:24); that hell is a real place for those who do not receive Christ (Matt.
+25:46; Mark 3:29); that we are by nature children of wrath (Eph.
+2:3); that we are saved by grace through faith (Eph.
+2:8; Rom.
+4:1-5; 5:1); that you cannot come to Christ unless it has been granted to you from God the Father (John 6:65); that Jesus spoke in parables so that people would not be saved (Mark 4:10-12), and many more such biblical truths that are not popular to mention.
 But such teachers are becoming fewer and fewer while the ear-ticklers who, like parasites, bury themselves deep within the comfort of Western Culture and preach to Christians me-centered messages aimed at appeasing the masses.